orbs-network/orbs-spec/behaviors/services/gossip.md

 Connects different nodes over the network with efficient message broadcast and unicast.
 This is the main method nodes in the network use to communicate among themselves.

+Intra node: A pub/sub model where any service subscribes with Gossip to a specific topic (group of messages, all topics are described [here](../../interfaces/protocol/messages.proto)).

 Currently a single instance per virtual chain per node.

 &nbsp;